MicrosoftDocs/playfab-docs/playfab-docs/features/automation/cloudscript/writing-custom-cloudscript.md

 These calls will all populate the **Data** field in the result with their second parameter.

-Since the logs are included in the result, the **Client**-side code can respond to log statements.
-The error in the **logTestfunction** is forced, but the **Client** code can be adapted to respond to it.
+Since the logs are included in the result, the client-side code can respond to log statements.
+The error in the **logTestfunction** is forced, but the client code can be adapted to respond to it.

 ```csharp
 void RunLogTest()